Aashishpss/CS201_PROJECT/README.md

 # Part-3 : Auto correct done

-# Part-4 : Final Integration of all the above parts(not done).
+# Part-4 : Final Integration of all the above parts(done).

 # Part-5 : Overall evaluation of the project( not done).